jekrch/chord-analyzr/README.md

 Create postgres database named chordanalyzr and insert user and password details in flyway.conf.
 <br>
 <br>
-To update schema, execute the following from the flyway directory:
+To update schema, execute the following from the flyway directory using Flyway's <a href="https://flywaydb.org/documentation/usage/commandline/">command-line tool</a>:
 <br>
 <br>